wp-plugins/user-bio-widget/readme.txt

 Additionally, the widget grants the ability to display the selected author's Gravatar, with multiple size and alignment options available.

+Please direct any bug reports, support questions, or requests <a href="http://anthonybubel.com/contact">here</a>.

 == Installation ==

 1. Upload `user-bio-widget.php` to the `/wp-content/plugins/` directory.